pckushan/article-dispatcher/README.md

 is up and running.
 It will NOT persist any data added once the service is restarted.

 ## Limitations & Improvements

+#### monitoring

+- service metrics are implemented and grafana dashboards can be used to monitor the performance and changes of the service.

 #### request rate limiter